apollocake/mern_scaffold_minimal/README.md

-# This is a minimal MERN stack application
+# This is a simple Todo list MERN stack application

 ## Dependencies
 * mongoDB installed and running